Lutfunnisa Begum: Death

 Lufunnisa died on 10 November 1790.
 She was buried in Khushbagh by the side of her husband.

 In popular culture

 In 1960 the Indian novelist Sree Parabat published a novel, Ami Sirajer Begum, about the life of Lutfunnisa and Siraj-ud-Daulah.

+In the 1973 Indian Bengali historical film Ami Sirajer Begam, directed by Sushil Mukhopadhya based on Sree Parabat's aforementioned novel, Lutfunnisa was portrayed by Bengali actress Sandhya Roy.

 In 2018–19 an historical soap opera based on the novel, and also called Ami Sirajer Begum, was broadcast on Star Jalsha, in which Lutfunnisa was portrayed by Pallavi Dey.